orxfun/orx-parallel/docs/wasm_tutorial_per_worker_pool/src/index.md

 4. One text **output** to display the result.

 The user enters the **input**, **number of threads** and presses the button.
 The computation is parallelized using `orx-parallel` and the result is displayed in the **output**.

+## Temporary vs Persistent Worker

+In this demo, a worker and a thread pool is created per computation.
+This is a clean and flexible approach.

+The alternative is to use a persistent worker and thread pool which might reduce overhead.

+These two approaches differ only in the `app` and either one can be taken depending on the application.

+You may access the source code created by following the tutorials:
+* in [`examples/wasm/mini/vanilla_temporary_pool`](https://github.com/orxfun/orx-parallel/tree/main/examples/wasm/mini/vanilla_temporary_pool) creating a worker per computation, and
+* in [`examples/wasm/mini/vanilla_persistent_pool`](https://github.com/orxfun/orx-parallel/tree/main/examples/wasm/mini/vanilla_persistent_pool) using a single persistent worker.

 ## Chapters